ickb/proposal/README.md

 In this first phase the protocol:

-- Transforms input CKB into NervosDAO deposit cells locked by iCKB Script, in short a deposit.
+- Transforms input CKB into NervosDAO deposit cells locked by iCKB Logic Script, in short a deposit.
 - Awards to the user a protocol receipt of the deposits, effectively wrapping them.

 Given the impossibility to access the header in this phase, it cannot exist a strict requirement on deposits iCKB-equivalent size.
 On the other hand, to achieve higher deposits fungibility and to prevent a certain form of DoS, the protocol needs to incentivize [standard deposits](#standard-deposit).